-- First level setting cppstd is removed. - Revisions are enabled by default (adds revisions_enabled=1 to conan.conf). - · No hooks activated by default. - SCM data will be stored into conandata.yml. - GCC >= 5 autodetected profile will use libstdc++11.
+- First level setting cppstd is removed. - Revisions are enabled by default (adds revisions_enabled=1 to conan.conf). - No hooks activated by default. - SCM data will be stored into conandata.yml. - GCC >= 5 autodetected profile will use libstdc++11. - Directory <cache>/python is not added to Python sys.path.